How to Eat Like a Local in Rome

 When you need a break from the crowds and chaos of Rome, escape with one of many Rome day trips.
 Popular day tours from Rome include exploring the ruins of Pompeii and Mount Vesuvius, making a trip to Tivoli to see Hadrian’s Villa, and taking a gleaming high-speed boat to the island of Capri where you can sip limoncello and visit the world-famous Blue Grotto.

-You can also hop a train to the nearby medieval town of Zagarolo and explore the ancient city of Palestrina.
+If you’d rather explore on your own, you can hop a train to the nearby medieval town of Zagarolo and explore the ancient city of Palestrina.

 More Posts Like This …